matchwood/acid-world/README.md

 ## Acid-world
 [acid-state](https://github.com/acid-state/acid-state) is a great package, but it misses some useful features.
-Acid-world is a further exploration of the design space in the direction of greater flexibility and usability.
+Acid-world is a further exploration of the design space in the direction of greater flexibility and usability -(ie a 'world' of different acid 'states').
 Like acid-state, the main persistence model used in acid-world is event logging combined with checkpoints.
 This package is currently at the proof of concept stage, and is not suitable for use in production.

 ### Features vs acid-state